-Articles, reviews, news, anniversaries and obituaries are accepted in English, German, French, Spanish or Italian.
-Authors using a non-native language are requested to have their contribution carefully checked by a native speaker before submitting it.
+Articles, project reports, reviews, news, anniversaries and obituaries are accepted in English, German, French, Spanish, Italian, and Portuguese.
+Authors using a non-native language are required to have their contribution carefully checked by a native speaker before submitting it.
 All contributions must be original and previously unpublished articles, not currently submitted for publication elsewhere.
 The submitted manuscripts are required in ready-to-print form.
 Only minimal corrections can be made in the proofs.

-References in the text are cited by giving the name/s of the author/s, the year of publication, and pagination where relevant, e.g.: …as noted by in Quirk et al. (1985: 85–86); …the text (cf. Adam 1987: 52; Filipec and Čermák 1985: 213).
-All works referred to must be listed at the end of the article.
+References in the text are cited by giving the name/s of the author/s, the year of publication, and pagination where relevant, e.g.: …as noted by Bauer (2001, p.
+85–86); …the text (cf. Bauer, 2001, p.
+52; Gaeta & Ricca, 2006, p.
+213).
+All cited works should be included in a reference list at the end of the article.
 The references should be arranged alphabetically and follow the basic principles of the widely used APA referencing style, including publication place.
 Examples for each main text type are provided below.

 ||Česká verze||Anglická verze|

 |Licenční smlouva bezúplatná – FF UK nabyvatel (autor nezaměstnanec)